Noriller/easy-tailwind/README.md

 ## Setup

-The configuration file is something like `tailwind.config.cjs`, and the basic configuration you need is:
+The configuration file is usually located in the `root` of the application and looks something like `tailwind.config.cjs`.
+The basic configuration you need is:

 ```js
 // tailwind.config.cjs